pdbarma/TemporaryDocumentation/Blender/Progress.md

 </details>
 </p>

-<h2> 23/01/2022 </h2>
+<h2> 08/02/2022 </h2>
 <details><summary>Note:</summary>
 <p>

-- Donut Revision @Blenderguru
-  - Object Mode Shift A New Mesh UV sphere
+-  Building a staircase ver.
+01. by duplicating the stairs and rotating it.

 </details>
 </p>